afaonline/Microbit_PN532/README.md

 VCC|3.3V
 GND|GND

 Please note that PN532 will most likely not work when Micro:bit is powered by two AAA batteries.
-PN532 requires at least 3.3 volts so two batteries is not enough.
-Use micro USB to power your project.
+PN532 requires at least 3.3 volts so two batteries are not enough.
+Use Micro-USB or other external source to power your project.